 Develop an intermediate/advanced level of skills using the Microsoft Office Professional Edition Program.
 Advanced features of Word, Excel, Access and PowerPoint are covered along with how to use Object linking and Embedding (OLE) to create integrated Office documents.
 Prior experience using Windows, Internet, and the Office Suite is assumed.
-Prerequisite: BCA 15R or equivalent.
-(LM) (Repeatable: May be taken two times only.)
+Prerequisite: BCA 15R.
+(L,M) (Repeatable: May be taken two times only.)

-BCA 22AR-Introduction to Microsoft Word (1 unit) CSU
+BCA 22AR-Microsoft Word 1 (1 unit) CSU